PhoenixDigiArt/media-wall-webapp-sample/readme.md

 - Convex mesh breaker (with physics): https://threejs.org/examples/?q=break#physics_ammo_break

 Browse the [Three.js examples and documentation](https://threejs.org/) for endless inspiration and to learn new features and implementations.

-# Sample overview

-The sample project consists of a Three.js scene that take a webcam feed and applies it to an array of physics-enabled cubes in a large box.
-The camera rotates and the cubes are periodically knocked over and reset.

-This sample uses CANNON.js as it’s physics engine.
-You begin by creating a CANNON physics world then when creating any Three.js object with physics you also create a corresponding CANNON body.
-The Three.js mesh and the CANNON body are added to a list of objects to update, then each frame all the mesh’s positions are updated to those of the physics bodies.
-To run this project you must install CANNON with the command `npm install cannon-es` .

 # Deployment